 - Practice 1 - Bonnie was in charge of collecting all of the garbage at each of city's government buildings.
 The number of garbage bags she picked up at each building can be found below.

 - Practice 2 - John recorded the number of burpees he could do in 45 seconds.
 Draw a line graph to represent the data presented in each case.

-- Practice 3 - Find the mean and mode from the following data.
+- Practice 3 - Find the mean and mode from the following values that you given.